perico72/thingbomb/apps/www/README.md

-# Flowtide Website
+# Blooft Website

-This is the official Astro website for [Flowtide](https://flowtide.app).
+This is the official Astro website for [Blooft](https://blooft.com).